RANDRESS23/react-test-ts/README.md

 company and have the possibility to remove the people from the favorite list, without having to close it.

 Try to use pagination for the listings !
-We recommend showing 5 at the time.
+We recommend showing 5 at the time. <br />

 ## Provided material

 You’ll be able to find all the required data at the following url.

-It contains a JSON file with the information and an “images” folder with the company’s logo.
+It contains a JSON file with the information and an “images” folder with the company’s logo. <br />

 ## Delivery requirements

 You can use any strategy you prefer for storing the favorites list and persistence is not required.
 You must attach your solution in a single zip file or provide them by a git private repository.
-The solution must run properly and a text file with any instruction required for compiling and/or running it should be provided.
+The solution must run properly and a text file with any instruction required for compiling and/or running it should be provided. <br />

 ## Delivery extra (not required)